1. CV Examples

 Copied!

 A degree or college diploma is not always necessary to secure a role as a graphic designer.
 However, it helps if you have had some kind of training, as graphic design can be quite complex.
-You will need to be trained on specific types of software and any additional courses; even online workshops will also help your CV to stand out.
+When it comes to listing your awards, certifications, and qualifications you’ll need a subheading for each one.

 September 2011 - May 2015